Addressing common misconceptions of research

 This may lead to a learning experience for everyone involved.
 Everyone, including students and experienced researchers, are susceptible to misconceptions.
 Discussing these misconceptions when you see them can be a learning experience for everyone involved.

-What does it mean to make an original contribution to research?
+What does it mean to make an original contribution to knowledge?

 Graduate students realize that originality involves doing something that no one has done before, or discovering something that has never been known or was lost or forgotten.
 Some also recognize, however, that most original contributions have little immediate influence on the field of study, and that influence grows over time, and usually through sustained work after graduate and postdoctoral study.

-There are many ways that a research project can be original, such as investigating a new question, developing a new theory, or synthesizing previously independent concepts (more examples can be found here).
+There are many ways that a research project can be original, such as investigating a new question, developing a new theory, or synthesizing previously independent concepts.

 - What do you think constitutes originality?